Lenyn Sosa Preview, Player Props: White Sox vs. Royals

 Lenyn Sosa At The Plate

-- Sosa is hitting .190 with four doubles, five home runs and a walk.
+- Sosa has four doubles, five home runs and a walk while batting .190.

-- Sosa has had an RBI in eight games this season (21.6%), including three multi-RBI outings (8.1%).
-He has also driven home three or more of his team's runs in one contest.
+- Sosa has driven in a run in eight games this season (21.6%), including three games with more than one RBI (8.1%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in nine of 37 games so far this season.
+- He has scored in nine games this year (24.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.